Allegheny-ComputerScience-600-Sum2022/cmpsc-600-senior-thesis-proposal/proposal.md

 # Method of approach

-This section should answer the ``how'' question - how will you perform the proposed research.
+This section should answer the "how" question - how will you perform the proposed research.
 It should also describe the feasibility study you have conducted to demonstrate that your project is feasible.
 Use technical diagrams, equations, algorithms, and paragraphs of text to describe the research that you